virto-network/virto-sdk/README.md

 # Sube

-One letter shorter than [subxt](https://github.com/paritytech/substrate-subxt) but a lot smaller and simpler.
+One letter shorter than [subxt](https://github.com/paritytech/substrate-subxt) and a lot smaller, doing less things by desing.